amzn/oss-dashboard/README.md

 ### organizations

 This lists the organizations that you wish to include in your dashboard.

-Currently only organization accounts are supported, not user accounts.
+### logins

+This lists the user logins that you wish to include in your dashboard.
+Under the hood the dashboard treats these largely the same, storing the data in the same location.

 ### data-directory